 The lake’s elevation has been trending downward since it peaked in 1986, setting new records for low levels in 2021 and 2022.
-Record-low water levels create complex issues that will take time to solve and require the cooperation and coordination of many entities.
+Although the snowpack in 2023 has been incredible, low water levels create complex issues that will take time to solve and require the cooperation and coordination of many entities.
 Utah remains committed to ongoing strategies that will benefit the lake by reducing salinity, stabilizing elevation and improving the ecosystem.

 No one person can save the lake.
 But there are many small things each of us can do to help.
 These actions include conserving water, contacting legislators, volunteering to protect land and wildlife, and supporting organizations and events that show the lake’s value and contribute to its welfare.
 More resources are coming soon, so check back often.